dabit3/next.js-amplify-workshop/README.md

 - Choose your default editor: Visual Studio Code (or your default editor)
 - Please choose the type of app that youre building: javascript
 - What javascript framework are you using: react
-- Source Directory Path: src
+- Source Directory Path: .
 - Distribution Directory Path: build
 - Build Command: npm run-script build
 - Start Command: npm run-script start